stelaamile/wealth-of-nations/README.md

 - Highest life expectancy
 - Countries above average GDP

-2. World Bank data loader (load_wb_data.py)
+2. World Bank Data Loader (load_wb_data.py)

-Cleans the SDMX CSV and extracts:
-- region_code
-- region_name
-- year
-- gdp_per_capita

-It also uses a custom OOP classifier to remove aggregate regions and keep only real countries.
+Uses the **requests** library to fetch data from the World Bank API for 2000-2020 (with CSV fallback).
+The data is cleaned and filtered to **remove aggregate regions** (e.g., 'World', 'High Income') using the GroupClassifier, ensuring only country-level data remains.

 3. Region classification with OOP (grouping.py)